PCAL Modern Languages

 Advanced Spanish, Spanish Literature and Culture

 Dr. Pertusa was born in Spain.
 She holds a Licenciatura in Ciencias de la Información from the Universidad Complutense in Madrid, and a Master on Library Science (Documentación) from the Universidad Complutense in Madrid.
 She completed her M.A. in Hispanic Literature at the Univerity of Arkansas, and her Ph.D. at the University of Colorado at Boulder.
-Once upon a time she was a professional photo journalist, and worked for several Spanish newspapers like Marco Real, and the ABC in Spain.
-She won many photography and literary contests in Spain, and now she thinks that one day she will drop everything and she will just dedicate her days to take pictures with her iPhone.
-She enjoys running, and has participated in manyraces in the USA, Mexico, and in Spain.
-She also likes singing and dancing but she is terrible at both (but don't tell her!).
-What she is really good at is cooking; she makes a mighty "paella" and wonderful "tamales".
+She worked for several Spanish newspapers like Marco Real, and the ABC in Spain as a photo journalist, and won many photography contests in Spain.